Vinigperuzzi/cade-buffet-app/README.md

 Now you're ready to explore and contribute to Cadê Buffet, and make it a standout project in your portfolio! 🚀

 ***

+### Running tests

+You can simply run ```rspec```, so all tests may be running.
+But, sometimes, in some architectures may occur some errors while trying to run this command, something about pending migrations, if it is the case, you can run the command ```rake db:migrate RAILS_ENV=test ```, and the migrations may take effects in the dev environment as well.

+***

 ### Happy Coding
 ## Vinigperuzzi 🧙‍♂️